 The app also features:

-Atom ranked top for public sentiment during lockdown among 10 banks that we tracked as part of September 2020 study that we conducted in partnership with the social data analyst BrandsEye.
+Atom ranked top for public sentiment during the first coronavirus lockdown, out of 10 banks that we tracked as part of a September 2020 study that Finder conducted in partnership with the social data analyst BrandsEye.

 You can see more on challenger vs traditional banks during lockdown in our industry report, which is free to download.